python/cpython/Doc/library/xmlrpc.client.rst

 Binary Objects
 --------------

-This class may be initialized from string data (which may include NULs).
+This class may be initialized from bytes data (which may include NULs).
 The primary access to the content of a :class:`Binary` object is provided by an
 attribute: